-The difference between the public offering price per share (allocating all of the unit purchase price to the ordinary shares, including the ordinary shares underlying the rights included in the units, and none to the warrants included in the units) and the pro forma net tangible book value per ordinary share after this offering constitutes the dilution to you and the other investors in this offering.
+The difference between the public offering price per share (allocating all of the unit purchase price to the ordinary shares and none to the rights included in the units) and the pro forma net tangible book value per ordinary share after this offering constitutes the dilution to you and the other investors in this offering.
 Our initial shareholders acquired the founder shares at a nominal price, significantly contributing to this dilution.
 Upon closing of this offering, you and the other public shareholders will incur an immediate and substantial dilution of approximately 74.8% or \$6.80 per share (the difference between the pro forma net tangible book value per share of \$2.29 and the initial offering price of \$9.09 per ordinary share).